projectcalico/calico/master/getting-started/kubernetes/installation/integration.md

 ---

-This document explains the components necessary to install Calico on Kubernetes for integrating with custom configuration management.
+This document explains the components necessary to install {{site.prodname}} on Kubernetes for integrating with custom configuration management.

 The [self-hosted installation method](hosted/) will perform these steps automatically for you and is *strongly* recommended